Bruce's Vintage Watches

 Any other questions, please email me, and let's talk!

 Just off the presses: Elgin Wristwatches: A Collector's Guide.
 First reference devoted exclusively to Elgin, with nearly 900 models from 1932 to 1962 identified.
 Get your copy today.Order the book now!

 New Hamilton wristwatch book draws praise from collectors worldwide.
 Get your copy today.Order the book now!

-Excellent condition all Guidite (stainless steel) screwback case measures 32mm wide by 38.5mm long lug to lug.
-Excellent original black…More details
+Excellent all stainless steel screwback case measures 32mm diameter, not including crown, by 40mm long, lug to lug.
+Excellent original…More details